Typhoon Noru: Philippines

 Government officials gave tributes to the five rescuers killed by the typhoon while performing rescue operations.
 On September 27, the Senate of the 19th Congress of the Philippines adopted a resolution commending "the extraordinary heroism of five members of Bulacan Province's Disaster Risk Reduction Management Office who died in the line of duty": George Agustin, Troy Justin Agustin, Marby Bartolome, Narciso Calayag Jr., and Jerson Resurrecion.

 Retirement

-On May 5, 2023, the PAGASA retired the name Karding from its rotating naming lists due to the number of deaths and amount of damage it caused particularly in Luzon, and it will never be used again for another typhoon name within the Philippine Area of Responsibility (PAR); it will be replaced by Kiyapo for the 2026 season.
+On May 5, 2023, the PAGASA retired the name Karding from its rotating naming lists due to the number of deaths and amount of damage it caused particularly in Luzon, and it will never be used again for another typhoon name within the Philippine Area of Responsibility (PAR); it will be replaced by Kiyapo to replace Karding for the 2026 season.

 After the season, the Typhoon Committee announced that the name Noru, along with five others were removed from the naming lists.
 In the spring of 2024, the name was replaced with Hodu for future seasons, which means walnut in Korean.